MariaRiosNavarro/nextui_tailwind_payload_app/README.md

 ## B. Payload INTEGRATION:

-1.- Install Payload
+1.- Inside your Next App in the root, install Payload App

 ```sh
    npx create-payload-app@latest
 ```

 Follow the installation prompts.
-Name your Payload app (e.g., 'payload') and use your MongoDB or MongoDB Atlas connection string
+Name your Payload app (e.g., 'payload') and use your MongoDB or MongoDB Atlas connection string.

 For example with MongoDB Atlas String: